AI-Development-Kosi-Uzo/uzo-fitness-tracking-web/React-Migration/Runbooks/Runbook-Cursor-Human.md

 - Freeze contracts: [01-Domain-Models.yml](../01-Domain-Models.yml), [06-Data-Layer-Spec.md](../06-Data-Layer-Spec.md), [02-Feature-Map.md](../02-Feature-Map.md), [04-Design-Tokens.json](../04-Design-Tokens.json), [05-React-Architecture.md](../05-React-Architecture.md)
 - Decide now if Supabase sync is in-scope for MVP (see [10-API-Contracts.md](../10-API-Contracts.md))

+#### Using Cursor Background Agents (run multiple epics concurrently)

+1) Create one Cursor thread per epic/workstream
+- Core (contracts + scaffold), Logging, Library, History, Progress, Settings, PWA/Infra, Testing/CI.
+- Name threads clearly (e.g., "UzoFitness – Progress (BG)").

+2) Pin scope and rules in each thread
+- Pin these docs: `Runbooks/AGENT-RUNBOOK.md`, this runbook, `16-Tasks.md`, the epic spec under `09-Component-Specs`, and contracts (`01`, `02`, `04`, `05`, `06`).
+- Post the relevant kickoff from the "Kickoff templates" below as the first message.
+- Explicitly restate ownership paths the agent may edit and forbid contract changes.

+3) Branch and background execution
+- Set the branch to use per thread (e.g., `migration/progress`).
+- Ask the background agent to work in short PRs (one checkbox at a time from `16-Tasks.md`).
+- Require local gates to pass before opening PR: typecheck, lint, unit, e2e smoke, build.

+4) Guardrails to avoid conflicts
+- Only edit within owned folders for that epic; no cross-feature imports.
+- UI and routes must use repository interfaces/hooks; never import Dexie/Supabase directly.
+- If a contract change is needed, the agent must propose a tiny PR from `migration/core` with an ADR; no silent edits.
+- Rebase daily onto `main` before opening a PR.

+5) Cadence and monitoring
+- You review PRs once/twice daily; require rebase to `main` if stale.
+- Keep PRs < 400 LOC net when possible; insist on tests for changed code.
+- Close or pause background threads temporarily during contract freeze windows.

+6) Quick background-agent message to paste (top of each thread) "Follow pinned docs.
+Edit only your owned paths.
+Use repo interfaces only.
+Run: typecheck, lint, unit, e2e smoke, build before PR.
+Branch: migration/<epic>.
+Keep PRs small.
+If a contract change is needed, propose via migration/core with ADR and announce freeze window."

+7) Enforced checks and ownership (optional)
+- Add CODEOWNERS for owned paths.
+- Use `.cursor/rules/*` in this repo as the policy source for consistency.

 #### Sequential steps (exact order for a separate migration repo)
 1. Create Core branch and bring specs into the repo
    - Copy the entire `Docs/React-Migration/` folder (including `Runbooks/AGENT-RUNBOOK.md`) to the root of your migration repo